Shin Bet: History

 In 2007, the service launched its first-ever public recruitment drive, unveiling a "slick Website" and buying on-line ads in Israel and abroad in a campaign aimed at "attract[ing] top-tier computer programmers" to its "cutting-edge" IT division.
 On March 18, 2008, it was announced that Shabak's official website would also offer a blog, where four of its agents would discuss anonymously how they were recruited, and what sort of work they perform; they would also answer questions sent in by members of the public.
 The decision to launch the blog was made by the Shin Bet's top brass, including head Yuval Diskin, and is part of an attempt to attract high-tech workers to the agency's growing IT department.
 According to Shabak officers, the Web site and blog are aimed also at promoting a more accessible and positive public image for the security service, long associated with "dark, undercover and even violent activity".

 In 2011, Yoram Cohen was chosen as the new head of Shabak, and served until 2016.

 In 2016, Nadav Argaman was chosen as the new head of Shabak, and assumed office on 8 May 2016.

 On 11 October 2021, Ronen Bar was announced as the next head of the ISA, and took office on 13 October.

 On 16 October 2023, following the successful surprise attacks by Hamas against Israel and the subsequent outbreak of the Gaza war, ISA director Ronen Bar took responsibility for his role in the failure of Israeli intelligence to predict the oncoming war from Gaza.
 A subsequent Shin Bet report also stated that Israeli government policies may have emboldened Hamas militants to attack.

 In August 2024 Bar wrote to Israeli Prime Minister Benjamin Netanyahu, warning that Israel's existence is threatened by Jewish settler riots and attacks on Palestinian villages on the West Bank.

 On 21 April 2025 Bar submitted an affidavit to the Supreme Court of Israel, in which he stated that Israeli Prime Minister Benjamin Netanyahu demanded personal loyalty from him, attempting to use the service capabilities for political and personal gain rather than for state security, before ultimately trying to fire him from the organization.
 The affidavit states that Netanyahu explicitly told Shin Bet to conduct surveillance on citizens involved in anti-government protests.

+On 30 June 2026, Haaretz reported, citing activist accounts and information obtained, that Shin Bet under David Zini had increased efforts in recent weeks to recruit activists involved in anti-government protests ahead of the 2026 Israeli legislative election, offering financial incentives and other benefits in exchange for information on planned demonstrations and right-wing counterprotesters.